optakt/optakt.github.io/content/knowledge/flare_architecure.md

 A Subnet can validate arbitrarily many blockchains.
 A node may be a member of arbitrarily many Subnets and must be part of the primary network.
 Before any of the Subnets can become a member of the network, it must stake some AVAX tokens.
-Clients interact with Avalanche through APIs calls to nodes (each chain has its [own API](https://docs.avax.network/build/avalanchego-apis/README)).
+Clients interact with Avalanche through API calls to nodes (each chain has its [own API](https://docs.avax.network/build/avalanchego-apis/README)).

 AVAX tokens exist on the X-Chain, where they can be traded, on the P-Chain, where they can be provided as a stake when validating the Primary Network, and on the C-Chain, where they can be used in smart contracts or to pay for gas.